First Year and Transfer Financial Aid Information

 The BORROWER SERVICES phone number is: 1-800-334-8609

 For loans disbursed after July 1, 2016

 As of July 1, 2013, any new federal subsidized loan borrower will have a limit on the length of time they are eligible for subsidized loans.
 New borrowers under the program may receive subsidized loans, in the aggregate, to 150 percent of the published length of the student’s current educational program.
 Once the student has reached that limit, s/he may borrow only unsubsidized loans, and interest begins to accrue on the student’s outstanding subsidized loan.
-For more information, please review this PDF.
-(Students who are not enrolled full-time will have their loan usage prorated based on their enrollment status.)
+For more information, please contact email@example.com (Students who are not enrolled full-time will have their loan usage prorated based on their enrollment status.)

 For loans disbursed after July 1, 2016